 Jaundice can occur if:

-- The bilirubin from the liver is unable to properly move into the digestive tract
+- The bilirubin from the liver is unable to move normally into the digestive tract.

 Jaundice is often a sign of a problem with the liver, gallbladder, or pancreas.
 Things that can cause jaundice include: